-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2022 (All amount in ₹ lakhs, unless otherwise stated)

 2.12 Property, plant & equipment

 Measurement at recognition

 An item of property, plant and equipment that qualifies as an asset is measured on initial recognition at cost.
 Following initial recognition, items of property, plant and equipment are carried at its cost less accumulated depreciation and accumulated impairment losses.